Phishing emails have been the first stage of some of the biggest hacks and data leaks on the internet in recent years.

 Users of educational services are twice as likely, government officials are three times more likely, and nonprofit executives are 3,8 times more likely to receive phishing than the average user.

-Although mass phishing campaigns only last for 13 hours, the most focused attacks are much shorter - what Google calls a 'boutique campaign'.
-It is aimed at some people of a company and lasts only seven minutes.
+Although mass phishing campaigns only last for 13 hours, more focused attacks are much shorter – what Google describes as a 'boutique campaign'.
+It is addressed to a few people in a company and lasts only seven minutes.

 In half of the phishing campaigns the email seems to come from the email provider, while in a quarter of them it claims to come from a cloud service provider.